 i. details of any booking made with an Airline;

 ii. personal details of any Guest;

-iii. details of your agreement with us and any related discussions or information provided to you by us; or
+iii. details of your Agency Agreement (if applicable) and any related discussions or information provided to you by us; or

 iv. any other information of a confidential nature or designated as confidential by us to any person,